 A copy number + single nucleotide polymorphism (SNP) chromosomal microarray test is now available from Mayo Medical Laboratories.
 Read more for full details, including the advantages of a CMA copy number + SNP test.

 Historically, Friedreich ataxia has been diagnosed by DNA-based testing.
 However, a molecular-based analysis does not effectively monitor treatment, is not amenable to multiplexing with other disease analytes, nor can it be efficiently utilized for population screening.

-Lymphomas are among the most complex diseases to recognize and diagnose because they are pathologically complex, with features that overlap with reactive/inflammatory conditions and other nonhematologic malignancies.
-Dr. Paul Kurtin highlights Mayo Clinic’s highly experienced, 9-member hematopathology section focusing on lymphoma diagnosis, which diagnoses more than 3,000 lymphoma cases per year.
+Lymphomas are among the most complex diseases to recognize and diagnose because they are pathologically complex, with features that overlap with reactive and inflammatory conditions and other nonhematologic malignancies.
+Criteria for lymphoma diagnosis rely on morphology and a variety of ancillary studies, including phenotype and genetic features.

 Heart failure is a complex cardiovascular disorder with a variety of etiologies and heterogeneity with respect to the clinical presentation of the patient.
 New biomarkers are available that can assist in the prognosis for patients already diagnosed with heart failure, and can aid in risk stratification, earlier detection of treatment failure, and therapeutic targets.

 The genetic aberrations present in multiple myeloma cells play a significant role in the risk stratification and therapeutic approach in multiple myeloma patients.
 Mayo Stratification for Myeloma and Risk-Adapted Therapy (mSMART ) represents a consensus opinion on the utilization and assessment of these genetic markers in multiple myeloma.